Having quiet tires on your car will make a very positive difference to road noise levels.

 Don’t worry if you don’t want to trawl through endless tire descriptions, we’ve done the hard work for you and reviewed some of the best rated quiet tires below.

-The tires below are all for everday cars such as citycars, saloons, hatchbacks, family cars and estates.
-If you drive a normal sized car then you can benefit from these:
+The tires below are all for everyday cars such as city cars, saloons, hatchbacks, family cars and estates.
+If you drive a normal-sized car then you can benefit from these:

 It checks off almost all of the features in our road noise reduction list; it has varied tread block shapes made up of small rubber blocks, a reinforced closed shoulder, micro-grooves to break up the airflow and four circumferential grooves - you won’t find many quiet tires better equipped!